favor-zxh/minGPT-tuned/README.md

 v = self.value(x).view(B, T, self.n_head, C // self.n_head).transpose(1, 2)
 ```

-Time-mixing is a strange-looking operation designed by me (after pondering on how self-attention works).

-Time-mixing enables more interesting local-attention effects, and makes the model directly capable of learning an essential aspect of human language: if we saw "AX" and then we see "A", we are more likely to expect an "X" after "A" (in the Bayesian sense).
+Time-mixing enables more local-attention effects - the model will use both [this token] & [previous token] to generate q/k/v.

 p.s. you can try interweaving time-mixing channels in different layers.

 ## Troubleshooting

 - Reduce batch_size if you encounter out-of-video-memory.
-- Set num_workers to 0 if you encounter pipe errors.
+- Set num_workers to 0 if you are using Windows.
 - Remember to change final_tokens when you change max_epochs.

 ---